setup ----

 mutate(occupation = as.factor(occupation)) |>

-# classify jobs by percentage male or female (these will become facet labels in our plot) ----
+# classify jobs by percentage male or female (these will become facet labels in our dumbbell plot) ----

 mutate(group_label = case_when(